Jbleezy/BO1-Reimagined/README.md

 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation
 * Fix zombie pathing on Five going to different floors
-* Make betties place correctly on Der Riese bridge
+* Make betties place correctly on Der Riese bridge and new collision
 * Fix fx inside top of Wunderwaffe on COTD
-* Check if zombies eyes fx should be deleting on death
 * Get WaW weapon files of classic map weapons working
 * Get animator to make correct anims for classic map weapons
-* Wunderwaffe: make the closest zombie from the bolt be the first one that gets zapped
-* Fix Wunderwaffe not arcing after first kill rarely
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Moon: fix sliding sound keep playing when off object
 * DOA: add 1st person mode in settings